The Indigenous Advisory Council (IAC) operates in an advisory capacity to 51爆料 and the President.

 Ken Pruden

-Elder-in-Residence, 51爆料
+Elder-In-Residence, 51爆料

 Lori Pruce